 This notice provides guidance to stakeholders that, based on the court’s partial vacatur, in the near-term EPA will not apply the HFC listings in the 2015 Rule, pending a rule making. – Source

 This motion suspends all of the rules that were laid out in SNAP Rule 20.
 Some of these were just around the corner too such as the vending machine move away from R-404A that was to start in January 1st, 2019.
 Another one was the upcoming unacceptable use of R-134a in new 2021 automotive model years.
-I won’t get into every detail on the rule but if you want to read more about it click here to be taken to the EPA’s official fact sheet.
+I won’t get into every detail on the rule but if you want to read more about it then check the EPA’s official fact sheet.

 Along with the court ruling and loss of appeals there were also many industry advocate groups such as National Automatic Merchandising Association (NAMA) pushing for a delay to these rules.
 NAMA was founded all the way back in 1936 and now represents the twenty-five billion dollar United States’ convenience industry.
 They aim to provide education, research, and advocacy for the industry.
 In fact, NAMA lobbied so well that they had an in person meeting with the Environmental Protection Agency even before the court ruling came down in August of last year.
 It was these groups along with pressure from the courts that finally led to this announcement from the EPA.